block-core/documentation/docs/coldstaking/coldstake-cloud.md

 ### 4 - Next we send coins to a coldstaking transaction

-Go to the Cold Staking tab on the `main-wallet` node and select the `cold account`
+Go to the Coldstaking tab on the `main-wallet` node and select the `cold account`

 ![image](https://user-images.githubusercontent.com/7487930/185607022-3f85f3f3-5f13-46b5-a7f1-e39f0f8e53f6.png)